UM-KevinHe/DeepLearningKL/README.md

 ## Models and Evaluation Metrics

-We compare our model with [Cox model][8], Deepsurv, extended Cox model with case-control sampling [3] and LogisticHazard [5].
+We compare our model with [Cox model]([Python Code][8], [Model][9]) Deepsurv, [extended Cox model with case-control sampling][5] and [LogisticHazard] [3].
 We also use three evaluation metrics, which are Concordance-Index, Integrated Brier Score and Integrated Negative Binomial Log Likelihood.
 Except for Cox model, all codes are available from pycox.
 We appreciate the great convenience provided by this excellent package.

 ## References
-[Di Wang, Wen Ye, Kevin He Proceedings of AAAI Spring Symposium on Survival Prediction - Algorithms, Challenges, and Applications 2021, PMLR 146:232-239, 2021.][3]
+[1.
+Di Wang, Wen Ye, Kevin He Proceedings of AAAI Spring Symposium on Survival Prediction - Algorithms, Challenges, and Applications 2021, PMLR 146:232-239, 2021.][3]

-[Kvamme H, Borgan Ø. Continuous and discrete-time survival prediction with neural networks. arXiv preprint arXiv:1910.06724.
+[2.
+Kvamme H, Borgan Ø. Continuous and discrete-time survival prediction with neural networks. arXiv preprint arXiv:1910.06724.
 2019 Oct 15.][5]

+[3.
+Cox, D. R. (1972).
+Regression models and life-tables.
+Journal of the Royal Statistical Society:
+Series B (Methodological), 34(2):187–202.][9]

 [1]: https://github.com/havakv/pycox
 [2]: https://github.com/UM-KevinHe/DeepLearningKL/blob/main/Deep%20Learning%20with%20KL%20Divergence.ipynb